Shopify/hydrogen-v1/docs/framework/react-server-components.md

 ## Next steps

 - Learn how to [work with React Server Components](/custom-storefronts/hydrogen/framework/react-server-components/work-with-rsc).
+- Improve your app's loading performance with [streaming SSR and Suspense](/custom-storefronts/hydrogen/framework/streaming-ssr).
 - Get familiar with the [file-based routing system](/custom-storefronts/hydrogen/framework/routes) that Hydrogen uses.
 - Learn how the [page server component](/custom-storefronts/hydrogen/framework/pages) receives props, which includes custom versions of `request` and `response`.